TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-Now, we can set it using the browser `DevTools` and bypass the login:
+Now, we can set the `token` using the browser's `DevTools` to bypass the login mechanism:

 <br />